hanious/TurnPage/README.md

 # TurnPage
 An Android prototype book tracking application.

-Made using Kotlin, Android Studio and Room Database (for local storage)
+Made using Kotlin, Android Studio and Room Database for local data storing.